-The New York Attorney General thinks so.
-Earlier this year Big Pharma player Actavis decided to pull its Alzheimer’s drug, Namenda, from the market.
+The New York Attorney General thought so.
+A handful of years ago Big Pharma player Actavis (now Allergan) decided to pull its Alzheimer’s drug, Namenda, from the market.
 The patent was about to expire, and Actavis didn’t want competition from generics.
 So it created a “new” version of the drug, called Namenda IR.
 The only difference?
 You take Namenda twice per day.
 You take Namenda IR once.

-Once Namenda IR was available, Actavis pulled the original, forcing patients to take the new drug or do without.
-The New York Attorney General says this creates a monopoly--and a lower court has agreed.
+Once Namenda IR was available, Actavis pulled the original off the market, forcing patients to take the new drug or do without.
+The New York Attorney General said this creates a monopoly—and a lower court agreed.
 Actavis was ordered to keep manufacturing Namenda for 60 days.
-Faced with losing millions of dollars in potential sales, the company has appealed and the case is expected to go be heard by the Supreme Court sometime in 2016.
+Faced with losing millions of dollars in potential sales, the company appealed and the case was expected to go be heard by the Supreme Court sometime in 2016.

 What does this mean for you?

 It means that once again your health—and your wallet—is a pawn in Big Pharma’s game.
 Until and unless the Supreme Court rules that your health is more important than Big Pharma’s profits, you’re on your own.

 Refuse to play the game.
 If you’re being forced to switch from one version of a drug to a “new and improved” version, do your homework.
 Ask questions.
 Read up.
 Find out these things:

 • Is the new version really better?